Jarn40/lru_networking/README.md

    I opted for creating a interconected cache network, only using basic and built-in packages.

+   Note that if you wanna try this code, either you will need to run as a program (this method is good for creating server, for safe heaven) or install the package and import it, if you import the file directly it will raise an import error.
+Please follow the 'usage as module' down bellow.

    Usage connection method:

       To start a network, only need to run as a program, or if you like import and run without any imputs.